PerilousBooklet/arch-linux-notes/arch-linux-installation.md

 nmcli device wifi connect "$1" password "$2"
 ```

-The first variable stands for `wifi` name and the second for the `relative password`.
+The first variable stands for `wifi` name and the second for the `password`.

 To find the wifi name:
 ```sh